 The use of herbs is so steeped in lore and legend, and the microwave oven so modern, that you would hardly think they complemented each other.
 Yet they do, and the microwave can be your best friend when it comes to drying and using herbs.

 Fill a bowl with cold water and swish the bunch of herbs thoroughly in the water.
-This should get off any stray insects and will refresh your herbs.
+This should get rid of any stray insects and will refresh your herbs.
 Dry by hanging upside down in bunches in your warm kitchen.
 You can tie them from a towel rack or the curtain rod.

 When the plants are dry, lay single sprigs side by side on paper towels.
 Cover with another paper towel and place on the glass tray of your microwave oven.
 Do one sheet at a time.